JuroOravec/instance-manager/README.md

 <!-- markdownlint-enable -->

-## ⭐️ Show your support
+## ⭐ Show your support

-Give a ⭐️if this project helped you!
+Give a ⭐️ if this project helped you!

 ## 🔗 Related Projects